Fr. 236.00

 Read more

+The Imagination is essential reading for anyone interested in the philosophy of Jean-Paul Sartre, phenomenology, and the history of twentieth-century philosophy.
 The translation has been revised throughout for this Routledge Classics edition.
-Also included is a revised translators' introduction and a new foreword, both by Kenneth Williford and David Rudrauf.
+There is also a revised Translators' Introduction and a new Foreword, both by Kenneth Williford and David Rudrauf.
 Also included is Maurice Merleau-Ponty's important review of L'Imagination upon its publication in French in 1936.

 List of contents